AshleyN2/AshleyN2/README.md

 ### 📫 How to reach me: <br/>
 I build my writing :pencil2::page_with_curl: muscle on [Medium](https://medium.com/@ashnjoroge).<br/>
-You can say hi:wave: on [LinkedIn](https://www.linkedin.com/in/ashley-njeri-njoroge-404468187/) :earth_africa:
+You can also say hi:wave: on [LinkedIn](https://www.linkedin.com/in/ashley-njeri-njoroge-404468187/) :earth_africa:
 <br/>

 ### :smiley_cat:_Cheers!_ :+1: :star2: